 I have been fortunate to have been involved in many public dialogues on how to grow through adversity, how to bring leadership back to parenting, and how to transform conflict into a platform for change and resiliency.

-I have remained highly connected with the Adler community, and now I am an adjunct professor at the Adler School in Vancouver BC.
+I have remained highly connected with the Adler community.
+Now, I am an adjunct professor at the Adler University Vancouver Campus.
 I teach the Parent Education course in the Masters of Counselling Psychology program.
-I love teaching this course as I believe in the power of parent education, and I am grateful for the opportunity to work with the students entering the field of counselling.
+I love teaching this course as I believe in the power of parent ducation.
+I am grateful to work with the students entering the field of counselling.

 Alyson: I was fortunate to have many great professors when I was a student.
 Both Sheila Boyce and Bob Armstrong were outstanding professors and helped me realize my potential as a therapist.
 I am thrilled now to be part of the adjunct faculty and deeply appreciated the leadership of Dr. Larry Axelrod.

 Q: What career accomplishment have you found most fulfilling, or considered your greatest professional accomplishment?

 Alyson: I launched my book M.O.R.E. on my 50th birthday on Nov.
 4, 2013, and I must say that this was not only my greatest professional accomplishment, but also a highlight in my life.
 The last chapter of my book is titled “Go Home and Go Big”, and there is no doubt that this was that moment for me.
 My passion and purpose are aligned, and this brings a balance to my life.
 The challenge for me is which of the amazing opportunities I should pursue next.
 What a wonderful challenge to have!